8hobbies/KamiMod/README.md

 features or improvements that were left unmerged from PaperMod.

 - Related posts (Corresponding to adityatelange/hugo-PaperMod#1049, with different implementation)
+  - Configurable via `params.RelatedPostsCount`. `0` means no related posts.
+A positive number indicates the maximum number of related posts appended to the end of each post.
+  - See the [Hugo doc](https://gohugo.io/content-management/related/) for further configuration of the behavior of related posts.
 - Replace `thumbnailUrl` with `logo` in the schema (adityatelange/hugo-PaperMod#1488)
   - `thumbnailUrl` is not part of the [Organization schema](Organization: https://schema.org/Organization)
 - Remove the use of `accesskey` to improve accessibility (adityatelange/hugo-PaperMod#1494)
   - [MDN advises not using accesskeys for general purpose websites for various reasons](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/accesskey#accessibility_concerns)
   - [WebAIM also recommends against using accesskeys generally](https://webaim.org/techniques/keyboard/accesskey)
-- Add an option to not display descriptions (adityatelange/hugo-PaperMod#1533)
+- Add an option `params.showDescription` to not display descriptions (adityatelange/hugo-PaperMod#1533)
   - [`.Description` is meant to be used for metadata purpose](https://gohugo.io/methods/page/description/):
     > Conceptually different from a content summary, a page description is typically used in metadata about the page.
 - Add last modified date to post header (adityatelange/hugo-PaperMod#1337)